Preston and Kate enjoy numerous DIY projects: painting, tiling, quilting, crafting, gardening, canning, thrifting, cooking—they do it all.

 10. A single person.

-Whether we know a widow, widower, or one who has never married, they may feel overlooked at the holidays.
-They may not have family to open presents with on Christmas morning.
+Whether we know a widow, widower, or one who has never married, they may feel overlooked during the holidays.
+They may not have a family to open presents with on Christmas morning.
 The people we call our immediate family changes and morphs as families grow older and little ones are born.

 Linda Crampton from British Columbia, Canada on December 02, 2017: